SB510 โ Recurring Contract Billing Setup in D365: Parameters, Templates, and Configuration Deep Dive

 Expand Your Knowledge: See More Subscription Billing Blogs

-I am Yogeshkumar Patel, a Microsoft Certified Solution Architect and Enterprise Systems Manager with deep expertise across Dynamics 365 Finance & Supply Chain, Power Platform, Azure, and AI engineering.
-With over six years of experience, I have led enterprise-scale ERP implementations, AI-driven and agent-enabled automation initiatives, and secure cloud transformations that optimise business operations and decision-making.
-Holding a Masterβs degree from the University of Bedfordshire, I specialise in integrating AI and agentic systems into core business processes streamlining supply chains, automating complex workflows, and enhancing insight-driven decisions through Power BI, orchestration frameworks, and governed AI architectures.
-Passionate about practical innovation and knowledge sharing, I created AIpowered365 to help businesses and professionals move beyond experimentation and adopt real-world, enterprise-ready AI and agent-driven solutions as part of their digital transformation journey. π© Letβs Connect: LinkedIn | Email π
+I am Yogeshkumar Patel, a Microsoft Certified Architect and Azure AI Engineer specialising in enterprise ERP and intelligent automation.
+With deep expertise across Dynamics 365 Finance & Supply Chain, Power Platform, Azure, and AI engineering, I design and lead large-scale digital transformation initiatives that integrate business systems with advanced AI capabilities.
+With over six years of experience delivering multi-entity ERP rollouts, AI-driven automation, and secure cloud architectures, my focus is on building intelligent, scalable, and governance-led enterprise ecosystems that enhance operational efficiency, data-driven decision-making, and long-term strategic value.
+Holding a Masterโs degree from the University of Bedfordshire, I specialise in integrating AI and agentic systems into core business processes streamlining supply chains, automating complex workflows, and enhancing insight-driven decisions through Power BI, orchestration frameworks, and governed AI architectures.
+Passionate about practical innovation and knowledge sharing, I created AIpowered365 to help businesses and professionals move beyond experimentation and adopt real-world, enterprise-ready AI and agent-driven solutions as part of their digital transformation journey. ๐ฉ Letโs Connect: LinkedIn | Email ๐

 Post Comment